Wayne Rooney: Paul Stretford controversy

 In July 2002, while Rooney was with Everton, agent Paul Stretford encouraged Rooney and his parents to enter the player into an eight-year contract with Proactive Sports Management.
 However, Rooney was already with another representation firm at the time, while Stretford's transaction went unreported to the FA, and he was thus charged with improper conduct.
 Stretford alleged in his October 2004 trial that he had secretly recorded boxing promoter John Hyland and two other men threatening and attempting to blackmail him for an undisclosed percentage of Rooney's earnings.

 Stretford's case collapsed due to evidence that conflicted with his insistence that he had not signed Rooney, and on 9 July 2008, he was found guilty of "making of false and/or misleading witness statements to police, and giving false and/or misleading testimony".
 In addition, the contract to which Stretford had signed Rooney was two years longer than the limit allowed by the FA.
 Stretford was fined £300,000 and given an 18-month ban as a football agent, a verdict he appealed.

 Stretford left Proactive in 2008 and took Rooney with him.
 Proactive later sued Rooney, claiming £4.3 million in withheld commissions.
 In July 2010, Proactive was awarded £90,000 as restitution.

 David Moyes

 On 1 September 2006, then-Everton manager David Moyes sued Rooney for libel after the tabloid newspaper the Daily Mail published excerpts from Rooney's 2006 autobiography that accused the manager of leaking Rooney's reasons for leaving the club to the press.
 The case was settled out of court for £500,000 on 3 June 2008, and Rooney apologised to Moyes for "false claims" he had made in the book regarding the matter.

 Allegations of infidelity

-Helen Wood claims Rooney paid £1,000 for a threesome with her and Jennifer Thompson in a Manchester hotel while his wife was five months pregnant.
+Big Brother winner Helen Wood claims Rooney paid £1,000 for a threesome with her and Jennifer Thompson in a Manchester hotel while his wife was five months pregnant in July 2008.
 It was reported his solicitors unsuccessfully tried to fight the allegations when they first surfaced in early August 2010.